rugk/xenforo-threema-gateway/docs/2faMethods.md

 ![conventional sketch: server sends code, client receives it](https://cdn.rawgit.com/rugk/xenforo-threema-gateway/master/docs/images/Conventional.svg)

 This security model is well-tested and proven to work when the secret is transmitted over secure channels and only the receipient can read it.
 This is satisfied by the end-to-end-encryption.
-Thus if no end-to-end-encryption is used the security level is weakend very much and therefore a small mesage is shown to the 2FA user when E2E encryotion is used, so one can differenciate this even as a user of the 2FA mode.
+Thus if no end-to-end-encryption is used the security level is weakend very much and therefore a small message is shown to the 2FA user when E2E encryption is used, so one can differenciate this even as a user of the 2FA mode.

 ## Reversed
 **Pro:** Security depends on unique secret